sumanpitla/frontend/README.md

 # Frontend Project

 This is the frontend application developed using React.js.
-The project is containerized using Docker and can be run independently or as part of the full application stack with the backend.
+The project is containerized using Docker as part of the full application stack with the backend.

 ## Running the Frontend Only